fairhive-labs/docs/whitepaper/tokenomics/token-distribution.md

 The following detailed breakdown elucidates the allocation priorities of the $POLN token, highlighting a dedication to forging a balanced, utility-driven ecosystem.

-## Public Sales
+## Public Sales and Listings Strategy

 | Tokens ($POLN) | Percentage (%) |
 | :------------: | :------------: |
 |  `100,000,000` |      `50`      |

-Provides broad and decentralized access to $POLN.
-Ensures a wide user base and discourages concentrated power.

-It's crucial to manage the distribution to avoid short-term speculative selling and to encourage long-term engagement.
+The design and distribution of the $POLN token underscores PoLN's commitment to ensuring broad and decentralized access.

+Such accessibility, while promoting decentralization, also seeks to discourage concentrated power within the ecosystem.

+The challenge, however, is to provide widespread access while simultaneously discouraging short-term speculative behaviors.

+A well-orchestrated public sales strategy—comprising both Initial DEX Offerings (IDO) and Initial Exchange Offerings (IEO)—serves as a solution.
+This approach not only offers immediate accessibility but also encourages long-term engagement and commitment to the PoLN ecosystem.

 ## Initiator Rewards